sdeep153/embedded-form-builder/README.md

     # or
     yarn install

+4. Start the server by going to the server folder : npm install -> npm start (This will make able to read the data filled by the user)

-4. Start the development server: npm run serve
+5. Start the development server: npm run serve
     # or
     yarn serve

-5. Open your web browser and visit http://localhost:8080 to view the application.
+6. Open your web browser and visit http://localhost:8080 to view the application.